NetworkAccessProfile Network Subresource

 Control which cellular networks are allowed by your Network Access Profile

-Each Network Access Profile (NAP) resource has a Networks subresource (NAP Networks) that contains a list of allowed cellular networks Super SIMs can connect to.
+Each Network Access Profile (NAP) resource has a subresource (NAP Networks) that contains a list of allowed cellular networks Super SIMs can connect to.

-The NAP Network resources in this subresource are a subset of all of the Network resources available from the Networks resource.
+The NAP Network resources in this subresource are a subset of all of the resources available from the resource.
 You can add or remove NAP Network resources from the NAP Networks subresource at any time to change which cellular networks Super SIMs using the parent Network Access Profile resource can connect to.

 The sid